briankoser/sfc-listeners-guide/episodes/0118-i-am-the-resurrection-and-the-virtual-life.md

   <q class="ben">Absolutely.
 Very entertaining.</q>
   <q class="matt">It's a Ben De Bono recommendation.</q>
   <q class="ben">Not terribly deep, but very entertaining.
 So, there you go.
 I do occasionally recommend something that's a bit lighter.
 It's about the depth level of {% work "Avengers" %}, but nobody's going around proclaiming it the greatest thing ever, so it doesn't make me mad.</q>
-  <q class="archivist">Thus begins the most inexplicable anomaly in SFC history: Ben's love for {% work "Ready Player One" %}.</q>
 </div>

 Would the Great Commission compel us to jack in to a virtual world if a large number of people "lived" there?